Marked-One-IL/Marked-One-IL/README.md

 I specialize in low-level programming, mainly in C/C++, ASM, and networking.<br>
 I also do CTF and reverse engineering challenges and IoT.<br>
 I'm interested in graphics programming and game development.<br>
-Other than that, my life is as empty as my fridge.

 ## Languages I know
 - C